wasab1kastike/finsim_AA-club/README.md

 2. Press ▶ to run
 3. Exports via export_presets.cfg (to be added)

+## Runbook
+Open the project in Godot 4.x (Standard).
+In Project Settings, confirm the Main Scene is `scenes/ui/Main.tscn` and AutoLoads include `GameClock` (`res://autoload/GameClock.gd`) and `GameState` (`res://autoload/GameState.gd`).
+Press ▶ to run, then use the Save/Load demo to test persistence.

 ## Testing
 Run automated tests in headless mode: